 DISH Network Spectrum.
 DISH Network has directly invested over \$11 billion to acquire certain wireless spectrum licenses and related assets.
 These wireless spectrum licenses are subject to certain interim and final build-out requirements.
-DISH Network will need to make significant additional investments or partner with others to, among other things, commercialize, build-out, and integrate these licenses and related assets, and any additional acquired licenses and related assets; and comply with regulations applicable to such licenses.
-Depending on the nature and scope of such commercialization, build-out, integration efforts, and regulatory compliance, any such investments or partnerships could vary significantly.
-In additional expenses and will have to make significant investments related to, among other things, research and development, wireless testing and wireless network infrastructure.
 In March 2017, DISH Network notified the Federal Communications Commission ("FCC") that it plans to deploy a next-generation 5G-capable network, focused on supporting narrowband Internet of Things ("IoT").
 The first phase of the network deployment will be completed by March 2020, with subsequent phases to be completed thereafter.
 DISH Network currently expects expenditures for its wireless projects to be between \$500 million and \$1.0 billion through 2020.
+DISH Network currently expects expenditures for the second phase of its network deployment to be approximately \$10.0 billion.
+As of June 30, 2018, DISH Network has entered into deployment services agreements, master lease agreements and contracts with multiple parties for, among other things, the development, manufacture and/or deployment of towers, wireless radios and chipsets in connection with the first phase of its network deployment.
+DISH Network will need to make significant additional investments or partner with others to, among other things, commercialize, build-out, and integrate these licenses and related assets, and any additional acquired licenses and related assets; and comply with regulations applicable to such licenses.
+Depending on the nature and scope of such commercialization, build-out, integration efforts, and regulatory compliance, any such investments or partnerships could vary significantly.
+In addition, as DISH Network considers its options for the commercialization of its wireless spectrum, it will incur significant additional expenses and will have to make significant investments related to, among other things, research and development, wireless testing and wireless network infrastructure.
 DISH Network may also determine that additional wireless spectrum licenses may be required to commercialize its wireless business and to compete with other wireless service providers.